 How to Remove Information from Credentials

-If you have fields on your credentials you would like to become blank, include a header in your spreadsheet related to this field, and leave the column empty with no data.
+If you have fields on your credentials, you would like to become blank, include a header related to this field in your spreadsheet, and leave the column empty with no data.
 When the spreadsheet is uploaded and the correct attribute is assigned to this column, this will then remove all the original data populating that field.

 Important Note: If you do not want to update a specific field using spreadsheet upload, remove the relevant column from your spreadsheet.